/ The ClaimCompass Blog

 Depending on the airline operating your flight, the departure airport and your residency, you may be able to claim for flights that took place a while back.

-The time limit to submit a claim varies from one country to another.
+The time limit to submit a claim varies from one country to another in Europe.
 For instance, if your flight departed from the UK, then the Statute of Limitations states that you can claim compensation for a delayed flight which took place as far back as 6 years ago.

 How much are you entitled to for your flight delay?